goetting/ez-flux/README.md

 ### Middleware

 EZFlux allow _beforeActions_ and _afterActions_ to be called with any action of a state scope.
+Just like actions, these methods may be async.
+Also, they will cancel an action by not returning an Object or a Promise<Object>.

 ```JS
 import EZFlux from 'ez-flux';